esciencecenter-digital-skills/python-intermediate-development-tno/episodes/41-code-review.md

 - Whether all changes need to go through code review
 - What technologies you are going to use to manage the review process
-- How quickly you expect someone to review the code once a PR has been raised
+- How quickly you expect someone to review the code once a MR has been raised
 - How long should be spent reviewing code
-- What kind of issues are (and are not) appropriate to raise in a PR
+- What kind of issues are (and are not) appropriate to raise in a MR
-- How will someone know when they are expected to take action (e.g. review a PR).
+- How will someone know when they are expected to take action (e.g. review a MR).

 You could also consider using merge request states in GitLab: